 BioBS, University of Richmond, 2005PhD, University of Chicago, Dept of Chemistry, 2011Postdoc in Immuno-engineering, University of Chicago, Dept. of Surgery, 2014

-Dr. Pompano is an Assistant Professor in the Departments of Chemistry and Biomedical Engineering at the University of Virginia.
-Her research interests center on developing microfluidic and chemical assays to unravel the complexity of the immune response and inform new immunotherapies.
+Dr. Pompano's research interests center on developing microfluidic and chemical assays to unravel the complexity of the immune response and inform new immunotherapies.
 Her lab combines unique expertise in bioanalytical chemistry, microfluidics, bioengineering, and immunology to create brand new ways to look at the immune system.

 One area of interest is utilizing live samples of intact tissue to test new vaccines and immunotherapies outside of the body.
 The Pompano lab has created specialized microfluidic technology to locally stimulate specific regions of these samples, to mimic the arrival of drugs through blood or lymphatic vessels.
 Another exciting area is to hold two types of tissue in communication on a microfluidic chip, for example to study tumor immunity or neuro-immune communication.